-Me: No, he would have been 8 when they made this extra.
+Me: No, he would have been eight when they made this extra.

 Sue: So?
-It looks like an 8-year-old made it.
+It looks like an eight-year-old made it.

-Sue: So is that it?
+Sue: So is that it, then?
 Oh.
 Right.
 Okay.

 The credits roll.

 Sue: Rupert Booth!
-I knew him at Stonehills.
+I knew him from Stonehills.
 God, it’s a small world.
 Hey!
 Arthur Banks!
 We know Arthur really well.

 Me: Like I said, I’m saving it for the book.

-Moving swiftly on, we switch to the Putting the Shock into Earthshock documentary, which Sue enjoys a great deal.
+And then we watch the Putting the Shock into Earthshock documentary, which Sue enjoys a great deal.

 Sue: They all look so young.
 Steve O’Brien looks very cheeky.
-The Moff looks better now than he did back then.
-I’m not sure what’s going on with Mark Gatiss but Ian Levine looks okay.
+The Moff looks even better now than he did back then.
+I’m not sure what’s going on with Mark Gatiss, but Ian Levine looks okay.
 Who’s the small boy?